2.1. Introduction

 2. Access Protection:

 Visibility in Java is not limited to public and private.
-Packages and additional visibility modifiers enable programmers to declare things as visible only within a package.
+Packages and additional visibility modifiers enable programmers to declare entities as visible only within a package.
+We will discuss this in more detail when we cover visibility.

 In this chapter, you will create multiple classes, group them into a package, then compile and run them.
 The expectation is that you will follow along with this tutorial in a terminal emulator on Odin or some Unix machine.
 You should ask questions on Piazza if you are unable to proceed or if some aspect of the tutorial is particularly confusing.